NVIDIA/NeMo-Aligner/docs/user-guide/general.rst

    * - fp8_amax_compute_algo
      - The choice between “max” and “most_recent” specifies how to select an amax value from the given history.
    * - fp8_params
      - Indicates whether to store module-level parameters in FP8.
-Enabling this option can reduce memory consumption by eliminating the need to store a copy of weights in higher precision for cases where these weights are externally maintained, such as master parameters in the optimizer.
+Enabling this option can reduce memory consumption by eliminating the need to store a higher precision copy of weights in cases where these weights are externally maintained, such as master parameters in the optimizer.
 For more information, refer to the `fp8_model_init <https://docs.nvidia.com/deeplearning/transformer-engine/user-guide/api/pytorch.html#transformer_engine.pytorch.fp8_model_init>`_ API in TE.

 Importantly, you must enable Transformer Engine in order to leverage FP8.
 Make sure ``model.transformer_engine`` is set to ``True`` in your config.